pypyr/pypyr/docs/adr/0006-pipeline-as-code-api.md

 if you will) and does NOT validate the entire yaml file's structure in advance.

-This does make pypyr very flexible, in that it's not restrictive about the over-all file structure and that it's relatively fault-tolerant in that even if one section of a pipeline is not valid, other valid sections will still work.
+This does make pypyr very flexible, in that it's not restrictive about the over-all file's structure and is relatively fault-tolerant - even if one section of a pipeline is not valid, other valid sections will still work.

 However, this also means that pipeline authors only discover at runtime whether there are structural errors in their pipeline yaml. pypyr currently has no way of validating that a pipeline's structure is correct and runnable without actually running the pipeline.
-This is annoying in long running pipelines because it could burn a lot of time before pypyr raises a formatting error at a later step in the pipeline.
+This is annoying in long running pipelines because it could burn a lot of time before pypyr reaches a later malformed step in the pipeline and raises a formatting error.

 ### Pipelines as Code
 Additionally, API consumers want to construct pipelines in code, rather than